kdbock/artbeat-app/packages/artbeat_ads/IAP_SKU_LIST.md

 - All ad products are **consumable** (one-time purchase per ad)
 - Simple enough for local advertisers to understand in seconds

-### Gift Products (4 Consumables)
+### Gift Products (4 Consumables) - IN-APP CREDITS ONLY

-- **Users can gift appreciation to other artists** — consumable products (one-time purchase)
-- Recipients receive platform credits for support and engagement
-- Transparent pricing with clear credit amounts
-- **Four tiers** allow varying levels of support (supporter → benefactor)
-- Each gift is a distinct, itemized purchase with clear value
+**Apple Compliance Details:**

+- **Gifts are consumable items** that provide in-app credits to recipients
+- **NO revenue sharing/payouts to recipients** — gifts do NOT result in cash or platform payouts
+- Recipients can **only use credits within the app** (subscriptions, ads, premium features)
+- Credits **cannot be withdrawn, refunded (except to sender), or exchanged for money**
+- Senders cannot receive money from gifts — they're purely for in-app appreciation
+- Per App Store Review Guidelines: "Apps may enable gifting of items...gifts may only be refunded to the original purchaser and may not be exchanged"

-### Subscription Products (8 Auto-Renewable)
+### Subscription Products (8 Auto-Renewable) - APP PLATFORM REVENUE

+**Apple Compliance Details:**

+- **Subscriptions are app fees artists pay** to unlock professional tools and features
+  - Professional tooling (analytics, storage, advanced features)
-- **Clear tier differentiation** with distinct features and limits
+  - Higher storage/upload limits
+  - Premium profile visibility and team collaboration
+  - Unlock commission/tip withdrawal capabilities (Stripe payouts)
+- **Clear, distinct tiers** with progressive feature unlocking
-- **Transparent pricing** with monthly/yearly options
+- **Transparent pricing** with standard industry rates
-- **Standard subscription model** for SaaS artist tools
-- **Progressive feature unlocking** based on subscription tier
-- **Industry-standard pricing** for creative professional tools
-- Apple approves this model because subscriptions provide ongoing value to artists
+- **This is ArtBeat platform revenue**, NOT artist earnings

+**Artist Earnings** (separate, via Stripe only):

+1. **Commission/Sales via Stripe** (variable) — Seller/buyer transactions → Artist gets 85–92%
+2. **Tips/Donations via Stripe** (variable) — Direct fan support → Artist gets 90–95%
+3. **Ad Revenue via Stripe** (variable) — Earn when ads display on their content → Artist gets 50–70%
+4. **NOT from gifts** — Gifts provide in-app credits only (Apple compliant, no payouts)

 ---